Juwan Howard: A Stroll Down Memory Lane

 It was widely held at the time that the league’s decision would set the Heat’s rebuilding plan back several seasons, and at the same time propel the Bullets forward as one of the league’s most improved teams.
 Ultimately, the reverse happened.

-The Heat went on to complete its most successful regular season ever, finishing in first place in the Eastern Conference with a 61-21 record.
+Riley rounded out his roster with veteran swingman Dan Majerle and hungry youngsters such as Isaac Austin and Voshon Lenard, who each had a huge impact on the performance and personality of what would become a close-knit team.
+The Heat went on to complete its most successful regular season ever, finishing in second place in the Eastern Conference with a 61-21 record.
 The regular season win tally remains a team record to this day.
-In the playoffs, Miami beat the Orlando Magic and New York Knicks before losing to Michael Jordan’s Chicago Bulls in the Eastern Conference Finals.
+In the playoffs, Miami beat the Orlando Magic and New York Knicks before losing in five games to Michael Jordan’s Chicago Bulls in the Eastern Conference Finals.
 The Bulls went on to win their second title during what would ultimately become their second three-peat.